stonea/C-Type-Deduction-Explorer/README.md

 # So, let's learn some type deduction rules

-This section uses the Deduction Explorer tool to describe how C++11 deduces types.
+In this section I use the Deduction Explorer tool to describe how C++11 deduces types.
 For a more complete description refer to Scott Meyers' "Effective Modern C++".
-The information basically summarizes of the first two items in Scott Meyers' book.
+The information here basically summarizes of the first two items of the book.

 In C++11, there are three different places type deduction occurs: